Leaf-footed Bugs are moving into and spending more time in backyards and that may mean a bit more work for the gardener.

-As if on cue, females move from the weeds they usually inhabit during winter and spring into the garden just when fruits and vegetables are ripe.
+As if on cue, females move from the weeds they usually inhabit during winter and spring into a garden just when fruits and vegetables become ripe.
 They lay their brown cylindrical eggs in a line on a host plant.
 End to end, this line of eggs almost looks like a worm.
 The most common plants that L. zonatus damages are tomatoes, pistachios, pomegranates, satsuma oranges, and almonds.
-Controlling the number of this species of Leaf-footed Bug using row covers and removing weeds in the garden area can make it less likely the insect will wander into a vegetable patch.
-Removing piles of wood, fallen and empty pomegranates, and tree bark removes places adults like to take shelter during winter months.
-Though not considered a serious pest problem, this Leaf-footed Bug is not offering the farmer or gardener any benefits for its company.
+Controlling the number of this species of Leaf-footed Bug by using row covers and removing weeds in the garden area can make vegetable patch infiltration less likely.
+Removing piles of wood, fallen and empty pomegranates, and fallen tree bark helps eliminate places that adults take shelter in during winter months.
+Though not considered a serious pest problem, this Leaf-footed Bug does not the farmer or gardener any benefits for its company.

 Other Name(s): Western Leaf-Footed Bug (though technically this name has already been assigned a different species)

 Size (Adult; Length): 15mm to 20mm (0.59in to 0.78in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.